 The Foundation determines the transaction price based on standard charges for services provided in accordance with the Foundation's policy.
 There are no implicit or explicit price concessions provided to churches, schools and agencies.

 Disaggregation of Revenue

-For the year ended December 31, 2023 and 2022, the Foundation recognized revenue over time from investment management fees charged to churches, schools, and affiliates of \$169,545 and \$204,654, respectively.
+For the years ended December 31, 2024 and 2023, the Foundation recognized revenue over time from investment management fees charged to churches, schools, and affiliates of \$188,956 and \$169,545, respectively.